 I love this.
 It made me think about my parent’s soundbites.

 The fondest ones I could remember were these:

 - When I was young, living at home and I’d tell mum I was going out of the house, she would always say, “ok Chris, have fun!”

 2. Whenever I’d say the same thing to dad, he would say in his Aussie accent, “Ok son, look after yourself and I’ll catch you in a bit.”

 I’d like to think there’s a lot of wisdom in both those soundbites.

-I hope that gives you an idea of who I am.
+I hope that gives you an idea of who I am and answers the question, “Who is Chris Everingham?”.
 Thanks for stopping by.

 I’d love to hear from you!